 The American flag was precious to my grandmother, Leora Wilson.
-One of my favorite picture of her is under a flag at my parents’ farm.
+One of my favorite pictures of her is under a flag at my parents’ farm near Dexter.

 Leora was nearly 17, living in Audubon County, Iowa, riding a horse to town to take piano lessons, and helping her dad in his fields of popcorn, when Oklahoma was admitted to the Union.
 46 stars.

 The 48-star flag came about when New Mexico and Arizona became states right before the Titanic sank.
-Leora was 21, living at Wichita, Iowa, not yet married.
+Leora was 21 then, living at Wichita, Iowa, not yet married.

 It was that flag, with 48 stars, for the next 33 years. . . through Leora’s marriage, the Great War, the births of her 10 children, the loss of three as infants, WW II. . . and the loss of three sons during that war.